Winter Blues in Seniors: What Is It, and How Can It Be Overcome?

 Dinners

-There’s no doubt that food brings us together, so plan those family meals.
+There’s no doubt that food brings us together, so plan family meals.
 If your family doesn’t have a Sunday dinner ritual, start one.
 If your parent lives in a senior living community, pop in during mealtimes to enjoy the restaurant-style food and quality time.

 Holidays and Special Occasions